paul821/paul821.github.io/README.md

 Hoping to add links to other projects or even run projects directly on the website.

-Update: now using HTML, CSS, Bootstrap, JS, Shiny
+Update: now using HTML, CSS, Bootstrap, JS, JQuery

 https://chanyeolkim20.tumblr.com/